fanweng/Udacity-Sensor-Fusion-Nanodegree/Camera/README.md

     * This must be compiled from source using the `-D OPENCV_ENABLE_NONFREE=ON` cmake flag for testing the SIFT and SURF detectors.
     * The OpenCV 4.1.0 source code can be found [here](https://github.com/opencv/opencv/tree/4.1.0)
     * Install the OpenCV dependencies as well as OpenCV Contrib for extra modules, then build from the source.
 Instruction [HERE](http://techawarey.com/programming/install-opencv-c-c-in-ubuntu-18-04-lts-step-by-step-guide/).
+    * **NOTE:** the license issue still might occur when using non-free algorithms, in that case, please use the online workspace provided by Udacity.
 ```bash
 # compiler
 $ sudo apt-get install build-essential